 "Who Is Included?
 Intersectionality, Metaphors, and the Multiplicity of Gender"

-In addition to Issues in Feminist Philosophy, I have frequently taught, at the upper-division level or graduate level, Bioethics, Philosophy of Law, Senior Seminar, and graduate seminars on Wittgenstein and various topics in epistemology, especially feminist epistemology, objectivity and rationality, epistemic ignorance and injustice.
-Among general education courses it's typically been Philosophy, Gender and Culture or Contemporary Moral Issues in a Multicultural Society.
+In addition to many different topics in Feminist Philosophy, I have frequently taught, at the upper-division level or graduate level, Bioethics, Philosophy of Law, Senior Seminar, and graduate seminars on Wittgenstein, intersectionality, and various topics in epistemology, especially feminist epistemology, objectivity and rationality, epistemic ignorance and injustice.
+Among general education courses it's typically been Philosophy, Gender and Culture or Contemporary Moral Issues in a Multicultural Society--after many years of Formal Logic or Critical Thinking.
 I am happy to share syllabi for any of these courses by email.

 I was the founding director of the Center for the Study of Genders and Sexualities on campus.
 This center offers many interesting programs that you'll find on its website.